-- add geological data to a 3D block model of a cuesta - a ridge with slopes of differing angles; - link up the data with geological boundaries, - interpret these into a 3D picture of the geology.
+- add geological data to a 3D block model of a flat-bottomed valley; - · link up the data with geological boundaries, - · interpret these into a 3D picture of the geology.

-Context:
+Context

-Pupils are shown a photograph of a cuesta and then are asked to cut out a 3D paper model of the landform.
-They should use the cut-out to make the first version, then either cut out another model, or turn the first model inside out, to make the second version.
+Pupils are shown a photograph of a flat-bottomed valley and then are asked to cut out a 3D paper model of the landform.
+They then plot the geology onto the model from the description given.